Stock market today: Wall Street limps toward the close of a third straight losing week

 August has been rough for the stock market, which has given back close to a third of the S&P 500's torrid gains for the year's first seven months.
 That's in part because a swift rise in yields has forced investors to reconsider whether stocks got too expensive, particularly after critics warned the market rose too far, too quickly.

-Other markets around the world sank more sharply, as higher yields globally crank up the pressure on stocks.
+Stock markets elsewhere in the world sank more sharply, as higher yields globally crank up the pressure.
 Higher yields mean bonds are paying out more in interest, but they also make investors less willing to pay high prices for stocks and other investments that are less stable than bonds.

 The narrative in the stock market may be poised to flip from “buy the dip” during the first half of the year, when traders saw moments of weakness as opportunities to buy low, to “sell the rip” in the second half of the year, according to Bank of America investment strategist Michael Hartnett.